whitebox-labs/whitebox-docs/tentacle/t0/examples.md

 ## Mixed Voltages
 The T0 can have different voltage supplies for the signal and power isolator.
 This is useful in mixed 3.3V/5V setups or when the MCU internal regulator can not provide enough power for the (potentially many) power isolators.
 VSIG must be lower than or equal to VIN.

-* VSIG powers the signal isolator and is the I/O reference voltage that defines I2C voltage levels
+* VSIG powers the signal isolator and is the I/O reference voltage defining I2C voltage levels
 * VIN powers the power isolator.

 ![Mixed Voltages Schematic](_media/whitebox-t0-voltages-circuit.svg)